-The net proceeds of this offering will be approximately \$\frac{1}{2}\$.
-We intend to use all or substantially all of these proceeds to repay an amount currently outstanding under a short-term, unsecured credit agreement maturing in December 2000.
+The proceeds of this offering (net of underwriting discounts and \$900,000 of estimated other expenses) will be approximately \$1,192,546,000.
+We intend to use all or substantially all of these proceeds, together with other available funds, to repay the amount currently outstanding under a short-term, unsecured credit agreement maturing in December 2000.
 We entered into this facility in the second quarter of 2000, incident to our spin-off from Ford, for general corporate purposes.
 The principal amount outstanding under this facility was \$1.2 billion at June 30, 2000.
 Interest accrues on the principal amount outstanding at a variable rate, which was approximately 7% at June 30, 2000.
 For more information about our credit facilities and borrowings, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."